exclusive clip: grace dunham reveals what’s underneath for stylelikeu’s new series

 Support.FM will ideally be a form of short-term harm reduction.
 So many people and communities are working to change the prison system, to change standards of policing, to reform the bail system.
 These things aren't going to happen overnight.
 In the meantime, it's imperative that people spend the least time in jails and prisons possible.
 While the violence of prisons impacts everyone, they're especially dangerous for trans and gender non-conforming (GNC) people.
 So, Support.FM is a secure platform to help grassroots organizations raise money to bail trans and GNC people out of jail and detention.
 It's our small attempt at building a new channel for the redistribution of money, so more trans and GNC people can get out of jail quicker.
 A movement for trans justice won't succeed without trans freedom.

 Also, we've nearly reached our initial fundraising goal.
 The first 50K we raised was to build the website's infrastructure; we're about to begin development, and we'll be able to really do the work of connecting our partner organizations to new donors and supporters.

 What do you have coming up?

 I'm definitely very inspired and excited by other political projects that are happening right now.
-So many friend are seeking alternatives to existing organising strategies, looking for ways to use the resources they do have to build new networks for care and support.
-Like, in NYC, I'm so into and excited by the work F2L is doing -- they're a volunteer-led group of queer and trans people of colour, many of whom have navigated homelessness and criminalisation, who do legal and financial support work for other queer and trans people of colour facing felony charges and prison time in New York State.
-They're not a non-profit -- though some of the organisers have held non-profit employment -- they're a group of young people demonstrating that, with a lot of focus and drive (and time), communities actually can fight back against the legal system.
+So many friends are seeking alternatives to existing organizing strategies, looking for ways to use the resources they do have to build new networks for care and support.
+Like, in NYC, I'm so into and excited by the work F2L is doing — they're a volunteer-led group of queer and trans people of color, many of whom have navigated homelessness and criminalization, who do legal and financial support work for other queer and trans people of color facing felony charges and prison time in New York State.
+They're not a non-profit — though some of the organizers have held non-profit employment — they're a group of young people demonstrating that, with a lot of focus and drive (and time), communities actually can fight back against the legal system.

 Text Charlotte Gush